Laxatives

 |

-How are laxatives used for bowel preparation (‘bowel prep’)?
+How do I take laxatives used for bowel preparation ('bowel prep')?

-Laxatives are routinely used to quickly clear the bowel of stool before procedures such as colonoscopy.
-This is known as bowel preparation or ‘bowel prep’.
+Laxatives are often used to help clean out your intestines before procedures such as colonoscopy.
+This is called bowel preparation or 'bowel prep'.

-There are different laxative formulations (oral or rectal) used for bowel prep.
-Your doctor will choose the formulation that is right for you and give you instructions on what you can eat or drink during this period.
-It’s important to carefully read and follow the instructions on the packet.
+There are different types of laxatives, which can be taken by mouth or used in the rectum, when preparing your bowel.
+Your doctor will choose the right type for you.
+They will also tell you what you can eat or drink during this time.
+It's important to read and follow the instructions on the packet.

-Bowel prep is usually taken the afternoon or evening before your procedure.
+You will usually take bowel prep in the afternoon or evening before your procedure.

-Taking bowel prep results in diarrhea, so make sure you have access to a toilet.
-Other common side effects include nausea, bloating or abdominal distension (swelling).
+Taking bowel prep will make you have diarrhoea, so make sure you can get to a toilet.
+Other common side effects include nausea, bloating or swelling in your belly.

 In some people, bowel prep can cause dehydration.
 If you feel dizzy or unwell while taking bowel prep, contact your doctor.